Lloyds Lifetime Mortgages

 Lloyds Bank International LimitedNo (UK)No (UK)Regulated by Isle of Man Financial Services Authority

-Lloyds Bank International (Jersey)No (UK)No (UK)Regulated by Jersey Financial Services Commission
+Lloyds Bank International (Jersey)No (UK)No (UK)Regulated by the Isle of Man Financial Services Authority

 Scottish Widows LimitedYes (139398)NoFCA-regulated for life and pensions